Élisabeth Greffulhe: Life

 Portrait of Élisabeth, with her daughter Élaine, 1886.

 She was born in Paris, the daughter of Joseph de Riquet de Caraman, 18th Prince de Chimay (1836–1892) and his wife, Marie de Montesquiou-Fézensac (1834–1884).
-Through her father, she was a granddaughter of Teresa Cabarrús, one of the leaders of Parisian social life during the Directory, and a great-granddaughter of memoirist Émilie Pellapra, who claimed to be a daughter of Napoleon.
+Through her father, she was a great granddaughter of Teresa Cabarrús, one of the leaders of Parisian social life during the French Directory (1795-1799), and a granddaughter of memoirist Émilie Pellapra, who claimed to be a daughter of Napoleon.

 The countess greatly enjoyed the company of her cousin, the exquisite aesthete Count Robert de Montesquiou, in concert with whom she was in contact with the cream of Parisian society, whom she regularly entertained at her salon in the rue d'Astorg.
 He would describe her eyes as "black fireflies".
 The colour of her eyes was unusual; as Mina Curtiss, who visited her, noticed, her eyes were like "the dark purple brown-tinged petals of a rarely seen pansy."